-TER = net TER after deduction of all rebates (refer to 3.1.9 and 3.1.10 above)
+TER and OCF must be net TER or OCF after deduction of all rebates (refer to 3.1.9 and 3.1.10 above)

 If the EAC is calculated for a Financial Product and the fund allocation of the future premiums / additional investment differs from that of the existing investment, the simplified approach may not be used to determine the EAC (IMC).
 The RIY methodology, or any other method which approximates the outcome of the RIY methodology at each disclosure period, must be used.